Buying Advice for Allergy Sufferers

 - Keep pets out of the bedroom to reduce dust and allergens.

 We hope this guide has helped to make your bedroom allergy-friendly and has improved your sleep quality.
-Check out our advice page on hypoallergenic mattress fillings and head over to our Sleep Better Blog for more tips on how to get a good night's sleep.
+Check out our advice page on hypoallergenic mattresses and head over to our Sleep Better Blog for more tips on how to get a good night's sleep.